-Iceland is relatively large island in the Atlantic Ocean.
-The nearest neighboring country is Greenland, just 286 km (180 miles) away, followed by the Faroe Islands 420 km (260 miles), Scotland 795 km (495 miles) and Norway 950 km (590 miles).
+Iceland is a relatively large island in the Atlantic Ocean.
+The nearest neighboring country is Greenland, just 286 km (180 miles) away, followed by the faroe islands 420 km (260 miles), scotland 795 km (495 miles), and norway 950 km (590 miles).

-Iceland is located near the Arctic Circle, and in fact, half the land-mass of Grímsey, an island off the north coast of Iceland, lies within the Arctic Circle.
+Iceland is located near the arctic circle, and in fact, half the land-mass of Grímsey, an island off the North coast of Iceland, lies within the Arctic Circle.
 It takes approximately five hours to fly from New York to Reykjavík, and three hours from London.

 In its widest parts Iceland measures 500 km (305 miles) east to west and 300 km (185 miles) north to south.
 The coastline is 4,970 km, and Iceland maintains a 200 nautical-miles exclusive economic zone.
 It is possible to drive right around the island on the lovely coastal route on a 10-day holiday.

 With almost 80% of the country uninhabited, much of Iceland's terrain consists of plateaux, mountain peaks, and fertile lowlands.
 There are many long, deep fjords and glaciers, including Europe's largest, Vatnajökull.
-The landscape is characterized by waterfalls, geysers, volcanoes, black sand beaches and otherworldly steaming lava fields.
+The landscape is characterized by waterfalls, geysers, volcanoes, black sand beaches, and otherworldly steaming lava fields.

 Iceland's highest peak is Hvannadalshnjúkur, standing 2,119 m (6,852 ft) over sea level.
 More than 11 percent of the country is covered by glaciers.
-Its landmass comprises glaciers (12,000 km2), lava (11,000 km2), sand (4,000 km2), water (3,000 km2) and pasture (1,000 km2).
+Its landmass comprises glaciers (12,000 km2), lava (11,000 km2), sand (4,000 km2), water (3,000 km2), and pasture (1,000 km2).

 Formed about 25 million years ago, Iceland is one of the youngest landmasses on the planet, and consequently home to some of the world's most active volcanoes.
-The island ows its existence to a large volcanic hotspot created by a fissure in the Mid-Atlantic Ridge, where the Eurasian and American tectonic plates meet.
+The island ows its existence to a volcanic hotspot created by a fissure in the Mid-Atlantic Ridge, where the Eurasian and American tectonic plates meet.